factorial-io/phabalicious/docs/configuration.md

           - echo "do sth else"

 * `configBaseFolder`, where all the configurations are stored, it defaults to `../config` -- the folder to the actual configuration gets computed, e.g. with the above example it would be `../config/sync`
-* `database` the database-credentials the `install`-tasks uses when installing a new installation.
+* `forceConfigurationManagement` defaults to false.
+If set to true, phab will not try to autodetect if a config import is doable and force the config importsync `database` the database-credentials the `install`-tasks uses when installing a new installation.
     * `name` the database name
     * `host` the database host
     * `user` the database user